MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 ![Certificate manager showing location of certificate](images/sharedaccount/cert-location.png)

-If the certificate is not present, follow the [troubleshooting steps for Intune SCEP profiles](/troubleshoot/mem/intune/certificates/troubleshoot-scep-certificate-profiles).
+If the certificate isn't present, follow the [troubleshooting steps for Intune SCEP profiles](/troubleshoot/mem/intune/certificates/troubleshoot-scep-certificate-profiles).

 If the certificate is present, ensure that the certificate is within the validity dates has the expected issuer and EKUs: